kw1jjang/CalVoD/README.md

 P2PVoD
 ======

-CalVoD is an open-source implementation of a general architecture for massively parallel VoD content distribution system, proposed in [1] .
-It allows for devices that have a wide range of reliability, storage and bandwidth constraints.
-Each device can act as a cache for other users and can also communicate with a central server.
-We have witnessed practical efficiency of the distributed algorithm in several ways (see [1]), and demonstrated remarkable robustness to system scale and changes in demand, user churn, network failure and node failures.
+CalVoD is an open-source implementation of a distributed architecture for Video-on-Demand content distribution system, proposed in [1].
+In this system, each user runs a distributed caching/streaming algorithm, which in turn results in the minimal streaming load on the central server.
+Via extensive experiments (in [1]), we have witnessed practical efficiency of the proposed system, and demonstrated remarkable robustness to system scale and changes in demand, user churn, network failure and node failures.

 How to use